 Donna Surges Tatum founded Meaningful Measurement in 1990.
 She has managed many projects and is adept at creating and guiding teams of highly skilled professionals who accomplish complex tasks.

 The combination of expertise allows Dr. Tatum to effectively communicate difficult concepts to those who need to use the information.
-This is extremely important when working with task forces, examination committees, educators, and other stakeholders.
+This is extremely important when working with task forces, credentialing boards, examination committees, educators, and especially the public.

 Dr. Tatum holds a Baccalaureate in Communication and a Master of Arts in Persuasion and Organizational Communication from Purdue University in West Lafayette, Indiana.
 Her doctorate in Measurement Evaluation Statistical Analysis (MESA) is from the University of Chicago.
 She researches, publishes, and presents widely on a variety of subjects.